plone/plone.app.linkintegrity/README.txt

 Overview
 --------

-This products tries to integrate PLIP 125 into Plone using the zope3 event system in order to modify Plone itself as little as possible.
+This product tries to integrate PLIP 125 into Plone using the zope3 event system in order to modify Plone itself as little as possible.